-Kelly Bridges, Ph.D., CCC-SLP, is a Clinical Assistant Professor and the Director of Distance Education in the Department of Communicative Sciences and Disorders at New York University.
-Integrating both clinical and research experience in her pedagogy, Dr. Bridges teaches undergraduate and graduate students on campus and online through Speech@NYU, our online modality of the MS program.
+Kelly Bridges, Ph.D., CCC-SLP, is a Clinical Associate Professor and the Director of Distance Education in the Department of Communicative Sciences and Disorders at New York University.
+Integrating both clinical and research experience in her pedagogy, Dr. Bridges has taught undergraduate and graduate students on campus and online through Speech@NYU, our online modality of the MS program.

 Specific areas of clinical and teaching interest include neuroanatomy and physiology, adult neurogenic communication disorders, anatomy and physiology of speech and swallowing, and dysphagia.
 Her research focuses on pragmatic communication in adults with psychiatric and neurodegenerative disorders.
 As a member of the Brain and Behavior Laboratory, her doctoral work investigated familiar phrases in Alzheimer's and Parkinson's diseases, with her dissertation examining formulaic language and prosody in people with treatment-resistant depression who underwent deep brain stimulation of the subcallosal cingulate.